 To be very clear Matrix QLED has Dolby Atmos, however, the inbuilt Speaker of 40 watts (two 20 watts) will not give you the best experience.
 For that, you have to use external speakers.
 Nevertheless, the default speakers are enough to let you enjoy the series and movies, yet, the loudness of them most of the time muffled the vocals.
 Music lovers would miss the bass but not the treble.
 Overall, being in a budget Smart TV segment, I cannot expect much on sound quality than this, it is enough loud to fill the room and let you enjoy the shows.

-The bundled remote control is another twig of the whole Kodak Matrix package that is going to enhance the user experience because of its small size, fewer buttons, and no need to direct the Remote, particularly towards the IR module direction anymore to control the TV.
+The bundled remote control is another twig of the whole Kodak Matrix package that is going to enhance the user experience because of its small size, fewer buttons, and no need to direct the Remote, particularly towards the IR module direction to control the TV.

-The storage space available on TV is 11 GB only out of which 8.5 GB is used to install apps; which is a little bit less in my view because, in the long-term, updates for apps will consume more space, and eventually, your TV is going to run out of storage.
+The storage space available on TV is 11 GB out of which 8.5 GB is used to install apps; which is a little bit less in my view because, in the long-term, updates for apps will consume more space, and eventually, your TV is going to run out of storage.

-Kodak Matrix Google TV is overall a nice budget Smart TV with the QLED technology to display vibrant and vivid pictures.
+Kodak Matrix Google TV is overall a nice budget Smart TV with QLED technology to display vibrant and vivid pictures.
 I was quite skeptical because my personal experience with some Kodak starting TV products was not good.
-However, after using the Matrix QLED it now has been changed, the company had done a quite good job and somehow managed to offer a 55 inches QLED Google Smart TV at the price of 40,999 INR.
+However, after using the Matrix QLED it now has been changed, the company had done quite a good job and somehow managed to offer a 55-inch QLED Google Smart TV at the price of 40,999 INR.
 With such a good picture quality and smart TV experience, you won’t feel regret after buying it.
 However, I don’t recommend Matrix QLED if you are planning to have it for gaming purposes because of the low refresh rate.
 Otherwise, go and get Kodak Matrix QLED in the Flipkart sale maybe you have it for less than 40k.